Favorite Moments from Star Wars: Clone Wars

 It’s fitting to watch Clone Wars now since Ahsoka is set to release on Disney+ in August.
 I’m still not over how Ahsoka saves Rex in the last few episodes of season #7.
 I’d love to see Rex appear in Ahsoka.

-Since I spent my time watching Clone Wars, I didn’t do a rewatch of the movies.
+Since I spent my time watching Clone Wars, I didn’t rewatch the movies.

 Gaming

-Okay, so I didn’t finish Jedi Fallen Order, however, I’m much farther in the game than I was when I played in 2020.
-I am enjoying Jedi Fallen Order a lot more than when I played the first time.
+Okay, so I didn’t finish Jedi: Fallen Order; however, I’m much farther in the game than I was when I played in 2020.
+I am enjoying Jedi: Fallen Order a lot more than when I played it the first time.
 I think part of it is mindset since 2020 was a whole thing.
-Another thought was I had more of an expectation this time around.
-I wasn’t prepared for the difficulty when I played the first time, and now, I was prepared.
+Another thought was that I had more of an expectation this time around.
+I wasn’t prepared for the difficulty when I played the first time, and now, I am prepared.

 Dungeons & Dragons: Honor Among Thieves (2023)

-Initially when it was announced that there would be a Dungeons & Dragons movie, fans including myself were skeptical.
-Movies based on board games or video games aren’t well received or don’t seem to do the source material justice.
+Initially, when it was announced that there would be a Dungeons & Dragons movie, fans, including myself, were skeptical.
+Movies based on board games or video games aren’t well-received or don’t do the source material justice.
 As trailers and clips were released, I felt much more at ease toward Dungeons & Dragons: Honor Among Thieves.
-There’s a clip of the group trying to cast “Speak With Dead” and it’s hilarious.
-I watched the clip on repeat leading to the movie’s release.
-One of my coworkers bought matinee tickets to see this film as we talk about DnD a lot at work.
-Dungeons & Dragons: Honor Among Thieves was so funny, and captured the joy and chaos of a DnD campaign.
+There’s a clip of the group trying to cast “Speak With Dead,” and it’s hilarious.
+I watched the clip on repeat leading up to the movie’s release.
+One of my coworkers bought matinee tickets to see this film, as we talk about DnD a lot at work.
+Dungeons & Dragons: Honor Among Thieves was so funny and captured the joy and chaos of a DnD campaign.

 The cast of this film was an A+ for sure.
 They all seemed to have great chemistry together, especially Edgin and Holga.
 They were lifelong friends as Holga helped raise Kira when her mom was killed.
-Edgin and Holga are such a good pair as they both have their expertise in different things which is very fitting to DnD characters.
-Simon’s backstory reminds me of Vex’halia from Critical Role as they both have difficulties with their families.
-Doric (played by Sophia Lillis) has elements that remind me of Keyleth from Critical Role as Doric’s goal is to prevent Forge from destroying the forest.
-Each character has their own fleshed-out back story which is so important in character creation in Dungeons & Dragons.
+Edgin and Holga are a good pair as they both have their expertise in different things, which is very fitting to DnD characters.
+Simon’s backstory reminds me of Vex’halia from Critical Role, as they both have difficulties with their families.
+Doric (played by Sophia Lillis) has elements that remind me of Keyleth from Critical Role, as Doric’s goal is to prevent Forge from destroying the forest.
+Each character has their own fleshed-out back story, which is so important in character creation in Dungeons & Dragons.

-This movie is so chaotic which makes it even funnier.
-I mentioned the “Speak With Dead” clip, but there are so many other moments that are hilarious.
-One other scene that pops into my head is when Xenk Yendar (played by Regé-Jean Page) is explaining a complex puzzle and Simon steps on the bridge before Xenk explains how to cross the bridge and the bridge collapses.
-The whole group is looking at him and Simon is at a loss for words.
-There have been times when in my campaign, we don’t listen to what the NPC (non-playable character) is telling us and completely mess up a puzzle and cause a trap to go off.
+This movie is so chaotic, which makes it even funnier.
+I mentioned the “Speak With Dead” clip, but there are so many other hilarious moments.
+One other scene that pops into my head is when Xenk Yendar (played by Regé-Jean Page) is explaining a complex puzzle, and Simon steps on the bridge before Xenk explains how to cross the bridge, and the bridge collapses.
+The whole group is looking at him, and Simon is at a loss for words.
+There have been times when, in my campaign, we don’t listen to what the NPC (non-playable character) is telling us, and completely mess up a puzzle and cause a trap to go off.
 Oops.
-I’m not sure who the writers were on this film, but they must have some roleplaying experience because this film truly feels like a DnD campaign brought to life.
+I’m not sure who the writers were on this film, but they must have some role-playing experience because this film truly feels like a DnD campaign brought to life.

 Dungeons & Dragons: Honor Among Thieves was such a great film.
 I found myself laughing along the way and becoming attached to the characters.
 I’d love to see a sequel featuring the cast in another mystical adventure.